PrismDX/ReplicatedProductShelf_v1_documentation/README.md

 	This is used to position the price tag relative to the product slot as you cant modify child actors directly when used in a blueprint.

+- **bResetEmptyShelf (bool)**:

+	Enabled by default.
+Disable this to manually reset shelf and prevent different products to be added even if the shelf is empty.